 A few years ago on a chilly March afternoon, I was born.

 I come from a family of creative thinkers.
-My father, and first great artisitic influence, was a serious photographer when he was not selling insurance policies.
+My father, and first great artisitic influence, was a serious photographer when he wasn't selling insurance policies.
 Growing up, art and music was my sanctuary.
 I am especially fond of the human figure.

 Academically, I was every teacher's nightmare.
 I sucked at everything.
 And according to at least one of my grade school report cards, I used the bathroom much more often than the other kids.
 In keeping with the Levin tradition, there was never going to be a sports star in my family.
 Ever.

-Photography and music soothed my pain.
+Photography and music soothed the pain.
 I found that I was really good at those two things.
 I attended one of the last Ansel Adams Photography Workshops in Yosemite National Park.
 Ansel saved me from falling into some fast-moving water.
 How demeaning it would have been to be the first workshop attendee to be shipped home in a coffin.

-I spent four years at Rhode Island School of Design.
-My major was photography, but I spent equal amounts of time in film, and even learned to love lithography and drawing with the amazing encouragement of friends and very open-minded professors.
+I recieved my BFA at Rhode Island School of Design.
+My major was photography, but I spent much of my time working in film and editing.
+I even began to love lithography and drawing with the amazing encouragement of friends and very open-minded and very patient professors.
 Art and music were everywhere.
-And not just the commercial shit.
+And not commercial shit.
 Art by real fine artists.
 We were all going to starve to death!

 Around 1980, I opened my own studio in Chicago.
-And that my friends, is my resume for the next 42 years!
+And that is my resume for the next 42 years!
 I have to thank my mentors along my journey: Richard Olderman, Kevin Dole, Walter Raczynski and Budd Shehab.
 And a few very inspirational friends.
 And especially my wife Pam.
 Thank you so much for lending an ear to listen, a shoulder to cry on, and a smile for all my bad jokes and comments as well as sharing my success.